d-coder111/The-Wizards-Sorting-Hat/README.md

 ### Enjoy finding out which Hogwarts house you truly belong to!🧙‍♂️✨

-#### 💟😊Want to add a little sparkle of encouragement?
-Tap the star button on the repository to show your support! 🌟
+#### 💟Want to add a little sparkle of encouragement?
+Tap the star button on the repository to show your support!⭐